U.S. Supreme Court overturns ban on bump stocks used in Las Vegas mass shooting

 - Oops!Something went wrong.Please try again later.

 A 7.62X39mm round sits next a a 30-round magazine and an AK-47 with a bump stock installed at Good Guys Gun and Range in Orem, Utah, on Feb.
 21, 2018.
 The U.S. Supreme Court on Friday struck down a 2018 rule to ban bump stocks, which allow semiautomatic rifles to fire at a rapid rate similar to fully automatic guns.
-(Photo by George Frey/Getty Images)
+(George Frey/Getty Images)

 WASHINGTON — The U.S. Supreme Court on Friday struck down a rule enacted following a 2017 mass shooting in Las Vegas that defined a semiautomatic rifle equipped with a bump stock attachment as a machine gun, which is generally prohibited under federal law.